 We focus, however, on one aspect of an applicant's profile that has not been previously examined: the early decision status.
-Specifically, we ask whether there is a relationship between applying early and a student's college academic performance once we have controlled for other factors.
+Specifically, we ask whether there is a relationship between being accepted early and a student's college academic performance once we have controlled for other factors.
 Are students who are admitted as early decision applicants either under- or over-performing compared to students admitted via regular decision?
 In light of continuing controversy about whether early decision programs are unnecessarily restrictive or unfair to minority and lower-income applicants, this information is potentially of interest to admissions officers assessing their admissions criteria and thinking about admissions policy in general.
 Although the policy of early admissions to colleges and universities has received considerable attention, researchers have placed most of their emphasis on how early admissions affects the chances of being admitted to a particular school or on how it influences the composition of an entering class.
 In this paper, we examine another aspect of early admissions programs: the relationship between admission status (early versus regular admission) and college performance.

-Overall, we find that students who are admitted to Hamilton College through the Early Decision Plan II

-(ED II) program have lower GPAs and are less likely to receive honors, fellowships, and outside scholarships than those admitted through the regular decision process.
+Overall, we use data for students who are admitted to Hamilton College, a selective liberal arts college in the Northeast, and find that students who are admitted through the Early Decision Plan II (ED II) program have lower GPAs and are less likely to receive honors, fellowships, and outside scholarships than those admitted through the regular decision process.
 However, the outcomes for Early Decision Plan I (ED I) students are not statistically different from regular decision candidates.
 These results hold after controlling for high school aptitude, SAT test scores, and a number of other background characteristics.
 While the results are fairly robust to a number of specifications, they are somewhat sensitive to the years analyzed.
 The remainder of the paper is organized as follows.
 Section 2 explains the two types of early decision programs offered at Hamilton.
 Section 3 introduces the data and discusses the empirical strategy of the paper.
 Section 4 presents the results and section 5 concludes.